tymyrddin/purple/source/docs/audits/nis2/currents.md

 processes and accept integrated ones.
 Automation of monitoring, alerting, patching, and reporting keeps the focus on decision-making rather than repetitive work.
-Regular review cycles, metrics and dashboards that show the board trends rather than snapshots, and security present in projects and change processes from the start rather than added at the end, all push in the same direction.
+Regular review cycles, metrics and dashboards that show the board trends rather than snapshots, and security present in projects and change processes from the start all push in the same direction.

 Common challenges appear in nearly every organisation: resistance rooted in comfort with existing ways of working, alert fatigue from untuned monitoring, competing priorities when security needs collide with delivery